myspc-development/art-test/README.md

 - **Enable Service Worker** – Adds a basic service worker for offline caching.

 For full usage details refer to the [Admin Guide](assets/docs/Admin_Help.md) and [Member Guide](assets/docs/Member_Help.md).

+## Portfolio Builder

+Use `[ap_portfolio_builder]` to allow members to create portfolio items.
+Drag items in the saved list to reorder them; changes are saved automatically.